 Formatting your system drive (usually C Drive) is not as straightforward as with an external hard drive because the Windows operating system is installed there, by default.
 To format a system drive, you’ll need a Windows installer or specialized software.

-Step #3: Scan and Restore Newly Created Backup
+Step 3: Scan and Restore the Newly Created Backup

 Once you’ve formatted your drive, we can use Disk Drill to restore all the data from the image backup we created earlier and save it back to your drive.
 You can also choose to use a brand new drive.